cryptlex/lexfloatclient-dotnet/README.md

-# Cryptlex.LexActivator
+# Cryptlex.LexFloatClient

 Cryptlex lets you license your software apps effortlessly.
 You can easily generate license keys using the REST API or Dashboard and validate the license keys in your software apps using LexActivator (Cryptlex client library).

-Additionally, you can offer trials, subscriptions, floating licenses and much more.
+Additionally, you can offer trials, subscriptions, and implement floating licenses using LexFloatClient library.

-**Cryptlex.LexActivator** is a .NET wrapper for LexActivator licensing library.
+**Cryptlex.LexFloatClient** is a .NET wrapper for LexFloatClient licensing library.

 ## Supported platforms:
 - .NET Framework 4.5+